wusung/TracAdvancedSearchPlugin/README.md

 Requirements
 ------------

-The following python packages are required for the solr backend.
+The following python packages are required for the Elasticsearch backend.

 Python client for Elasticsearch (https://pypi.python.org/pypi/elasticsearch)